tmtsoftware/csw/docs/src/main/services/alarm.md

 ## subscribeAggregatedSeverityCallback

-Used to subscribe to the changes of aggregated severity for given alarm/component/subsystem/system.
-The given callback will be executed whenever aggregated severity changes with new aggregated severity as a parameter.
+Subscribes to the changes of aggregated severity for given alarm/component/subsystem/whole TMT system by providing a callback which gets executed for every change.

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/services/alarm/AlarmServiceClientExampleApp.scala) { #subscribeAggregatedSeverityCallback}